 1/4 tsp chilli flakes

-Half a packet of original firm tofu chopped into chunks (optional)
+280g firm tofu (I use Tofooo) drained and chopped into chunks (optional)

-300g butternut squash (I buy it pre-chopped and peeled to save time)
+300g butternut squash, peeled and chopped into chunks (personally, I buy it pre-chopped and peeled to save me the bother)

 1 small aubergine, chopped into chunks